MD Anderson increases patient, staff satisfaction and saves staff time with outsourced medical records management pilot study.

 - Improve the patient’s experience with the referral process and satisfaction with access into MD Anderson, and

 - Save Patient Access Centers’ staff time to focus on other parts of the referral and enable a faster path to decision making about patient referrals.

 A total of 185 medical records requests were made during the pilot period for 151 unique patients: 143 from GI and eight from GU.
-Altogether, eHealth Connect retrieved information from 355 provider locations; the average number of locations contacted per request was 1.9, while the maximum number of locations contacted for one request was ﬁve.
+All together, eHealth Connect retrieved information from 355 provider locations; the average number of locations contacted per request was 1.9, while the maximum number of locations contacted for one request was ﬁve.
 Total requests break down as follows: